jvoisin/snuffleupagus/doc/source/features.rst

 Having a secret server-side key will prevent anyone (even the user himself) from reading the content of the cookie, reducing the impact of an application storing sensitive data client-side.

-The encryption is done via the `tweetnacl library <https://tweetnacl.cr.yp.to/>`_, thus using curve25519, xsalsa20 and poly1305 for the encryption.
-We chose this library because of its portability, simplicity and reduced size (a single `.h` and `.c` file.).

 .. _fileupload-feature: